 RECOMMENDATIONS

-Selected Theological Resources on Gender Equality
+Selected Egalitarian Theological Resources

 I believe the Bible's message is that women and men are fundamentally equal and jointly called to ministry without limitations by gender.
 Further, my conviction is that God's mission will advance in greater measure if our communities of faith can equip and empower women alongside men, as together we pursue the Biblical model of becoming sisters and brothers in Christ.
 The following theological resources align with this way of reading the Biblical text.